makersacademy/news-summary-challenge/README.md

 I'm pleased with the end product, and feel that I've kept the development of the controller, in particular, very lean.

+The main setback I had is that in using the Makers Heroku App, I couldn't validate that the Front-End program actually worked, since everyone in my cohort was using it at the same time, and the request limit prevented API fetches being successful!

+I'm confident that it does work though, given the TDD process I followed.

 ## Using The Test Suite

 * Open the Option folder you'd like to write tests in e.g. `./FrontEndJavaOption/tests/`